Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 Right in the middle of Bucharest’s bustling historic center, you’ll find the intriguing remains of the Old Princely Court.

-Built back in the 1400s on the orders of none other than Vlad Tepes – yep, the guy better known as Vlad Dracula – it’s a place shrouded in legends and dark tales.
-Rumor has it this was where Vlad kept his prisoners in dungeons.
+Built in the 1400s on the orders of Vlad Tepes—yep, the guy better known as Vlad Dracula—the court is shrouded in legends and dark tales.
+Rumor has it that this was where Vlad kept his prisoners in dungeons.
 Today, what’s left of the Court includes some tombstones, a few walls, and a striking Corinthian column.

 While you’re there, definitely check out the Old Court Museum.
 It’s a treasure trove of stories and facts about this once-imposing building.
 You’ll get a real sense of the history that unfolded right where you’re standing.

-And don’t miss out on the Old Court Church next door.
-Dating back to 1559, it holds the title of the oldest church in Bucharest.
-Step inside to see the preserved 16th-century frescoes – they’re pretty impressive and give you a glimpse into the city’s artistic past.
+Don’t miss out on the Old Court Church next door.
+Dating back to 1559, it is the oldest church in Bucharest.
+Step inside to see the preserved 16th-century frescoes—they’re pretty impressive and give you a glimpse into the city’s artistic past.

 Here’s a pro tip: if you want the entire story behind these historic gems, join the free walking tour of Bucharest.
 It usually starts right at the Old Princely Court.
 The guides are excellent at giving a detailed and entertaining overview of Vlad Tepes, Bucharest’s history, and much more.
 It’s a fantastic way to kick off your exploration of the city and dive deep into its rich past.